 Benzodiazepines are also commonly abused, particularly by people with anxiety or sleep disorders.
 Other commonly abused prescription drugs include barbiturates, which are sedatives, and prescription cough syrups containing codeine.

-How to Recognize the Signs of Prescription Drug Addiction
+How to Recognize the Signs of Prescription Drug Addictions

 Some common symptoms of addiction include: